-Jenny Noble, Vice President, Administration, New Zealand
+Jenny Noble, Board Emeritus, New Zealand

-Profile: Jenny Noble is the parent of two young adults with Mucolipidosis Type III (Pseudo-Hurler Polydystrophy).
+Jenny Noble is the parent of two young adults with Mucolipidosis Type III (Pseudo-Hurler Polydystrophy).

 Since the diagnosis of her two children Jenny has spent many years searching and advocating for innovative ways to manage the complications of Mucolipidosis.
 Through this advocacy Jenny has built up strong international networks with professionals, families, industry and other support groups to improve outcomes for families with Lysosomal Diseases.

-Jenny is currently a Field Officer and Administrator for Lysosomal Diseases New Zealand and has been in this role since 1999.
-Jenny joined the Board of Directors in 2004.
 Though not trained in health or science, she is one of the co-authors of The Osteodystrophy of Mucolipidosis Type III and the Effects of Intravenous Pamidronate Treatment published in the Journal of Inherited Metabolic Diseases.